MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

     - New multi-asset vaults
     - Providing incentives to move to newer versions of vaults
     - Different types of lending
+    - Change of functions/entrypoints
+    - Upgrade of contracts (moving from v1>v2 in a decentralized governance manner)
+    - Addition of new contracts to the Mavryk system
 - Minting of MVK to fund
     - Farms
     - Satellites